 As mentioned earlier, the main elements that make up the exterior of your home should help determine which concrete stamping patterns you must go for.
 Here are some tips on where to get inspiration that would help spark ideas in your head:

-- Home’s Exterior Facade – Your home, as seen from the outside, will look a lot better if the outdoor pavement complements its existing design.
+As seen from the outside, your home will look a lot better if the outdoor pavement complements its existing design.
 For example, if you have a brick house, then it should also be the stamped concrete pattern of choice.

 5 Outdoor Style Palettes for Stamping Concrete